April 30, 2019 319

 Furthermore, a system cannot be isolated from the environment in which it functions.
 The business, educational, or military organization, for example, cannot divorce itself from the influences of competition, consumers, government, interest groups, and other publics.
 The feedback produced by these groups of people co-inhabiting the environment of the organization helps in the formulation of policy and decision-making.
 Following this line of reasoning, a business organization can be classified as either:

 A closed system does not interact or accept feedback from its environment.
 In reality, there is no organization that can be considered closed.
-A business organization which ceases to utilize the feedback from its environment will definitely fail to make a profit and will cease to exist.
+A business organization that ceases to utilize the feedback from its environment will definitely fail to make a profit and will cease to exist.

 In a developing country, a company may decide to ignore the feedback from its environment and remain in business, because there are no ready substitutes for the commodity it sells.
 The introduction of substitutes is likely to end the existence of the company.